Understanding the Basics of Cleanroom

 Apart from these standards, you have the BS EN ISO 14644-6:2007 (from the United Kingdom), the EU GMP (from the European Union), and the USP <800> standard which was recently developed by the US Pharmacopeial Convention (USP) in 2019.

-At FTS Lifecare, we offer a comprehensive range of cleanroom products ranging from ISO-certified modular cleanroom panels to cleanroom doors.
+At FTS Cleanrooms, we offer a comprehensive range of cleanroom products ranging from ISO-certified modular cleanroom panels to cleanroom doors.

 Here are some of the images of cleanrooms built using our products and services